Undergraduate Course: Spanish 1A (ELCH08001)

-- The student will be able to understand the main points of the Spanish language grammar with clear standard input on vocabulary and familiar matters regularly encountered in life.
+- The student will be able to understand the main points of the Spanish language grammar with strong input on vocabulary and familiar matters of day to day living.

 - The student will be able to understand and express themselves in the target language and deal with most situations likely to arise while travelling in an area where the language is spoken.

-- The student will be able to produce simple connected text on topics that are familiar or of personal interest.
+- The student will be able to produce a spontaneous written essay connected to the topics learned on the course.

-- The student will be able to describe personal experiences and events and briefly give reasons and explanations for opinions and plans.
+- The student will be able to describe personal experiences and events, briefly giving reasons and explanations for opinions and future plans.

-- The student will be able to achieve basic analytical skills through a composition.
+- The student will be able to achieve basic analytical skills through a literature composition.

 |Graduate Attributes and Skills

 ||Students qualified for Spanish 1B should not be enrolled for Spanish 1A.
 If in doubt, consult the Department of European Languages and Cultures Teaching Office, 50 George Square, 1.07.
 Tel 0131 650 3635.

 |Course organiser||Ms Marian Aldaz Arechaga

 Tel: (0131 6)50 8305